A Mixed Model Approach for Estimating Regional Functional Connectivity from Voxel-level BOLD Signals: Simulation Study

 \subsection{Comparison of estimators}

-First, we compare estimation performance of the three estimators, $\hrReml$, $\hrCA$, and $\hrCAb$, which are the ReML estimator of $\rho$, the conventional Pearson correlation of averages (CA), and the Pearson correlation of averages on B-spline fixed effect estimates from \emph{Stage $1$} (FE), respectively.
-The calculation of the two correlation of averages type estimators are detailed in \eqref{eq:rca} and \eqref{eq:rhoCASpline}.
-Four settings were considered, corresponding to weak ($\phi_\gamma = 1$) and strong ($\phi_\gamma = 0.25$) intra-regional correlation and weak ($k_\eta = 0.5$) and strong ($k_\eta = 1$) signal.

-The estimation performances of the different estimators under each setting are shown in Figure~\ref{fig:simulation} and Table~\ref{tb:simRMSE2}.
-Overall, $\hrReml$ has the smallest standard deviation for all settings, which can be be observed visually in Figure~\ref{fig:simulation} and numerically in Table~\ref{tb:simRMSE2}.
-In the case of weak intra-regional correlation ($\phi_\gamma$ = 1), the true values of $\rho$ are between the 1st and 3rd quartiles from all estimators.
-Notably, $\hrCA$ and $\hrCAb$ are biased toward 0, their medians deviating strongly from the true value when $\rho = 0.6$.
-Unsurprisingly, the effect of bias seems to be less severe when signal gets stronger ($k_\eta = 1$), resulting in better concentrations around the true value for both estimators.
-Similarly, $\hrCA$ and $\hrCAb$ are heavily biased towards $0$ in the cases of strong intra-regional correlation ($\phi_\gamma = 0.25$).
-Especially when $\rho = 0.6$, their 3rd quartiles are smaller than the true value of inter-regional correlation.
-On the other hand, $\hrReml$ is still robust with its median staying close to the true inter-regional correlations even though its spread increases.
-Interestingly, $\hrCAb$ seems to performs better than $\hrCA$ for strong intra-regional correlation and strong inter-regional correlation.
-This result suggests that our fixed-effect estimator $\hat{\nu}$ from \eqref{eq:fxdStg1} might provide a better estimate for $\eta_j$ signal than regional averages, particularly when data are not independent and identically distributed.
-Overall, we can observe that $\hrReml$ is the most robust estimator across all different simulation settings.
-See Appendix~\ref{sec:addSim} for additional simulation results with very strong signal ($k_\eta = 1.5$).
+The performance of the different estimators under each setting is shown in Figure~\ref{fig:correctly} and Table~\ref{tb:simRMSE2}.
+Overall, $\hrReml_{jj'}$ typically has the smallest standard deviation, which can be observed visually in Figure~\ref{fig:correctly}.
+The increased spread of $\hrReml_{jj'}$ in the top row reflects the low signal setting ($\delta=0.1$).
+Notably, \fromrobin{$\hrCA_{jj'}$, $\hrACE_{jj'}$, and $\hrEblue_{jj'}$} are biased toward $0$ with their medians deviating strongly from the true value when $\rho = 0.6$.
+Unsurprisingly, the effect of bias seems to be less severe when the signal is strong ($\delta = 0.7$), resulting in better concentrations around the true value for all estimators.
+Similarly, for a fixed overall signal strength, \fromrobin{$\hrCA_{jj'}$, $\hrACE_{jj'}$, and $\hrEblue_{jj'}$} are increasingly biased towards $0$ as the average spatial covariance $\psi$ increases.
+For instance in the high $\psi$ regime, when $\rho = 0.6$, \fromrobin{$\hrCA_{jj'}$, $\hrACE_{jj'}$, and $\hrEblue_{jj'}$} are at least one quartile below the true value, even in the high signal setting.
+In contrast, $\hrReml_{jj'}$ is still robust with its median staying close to the true inter-regional correlations even though its spread increases.